holoviz/panel/doc/how_to/wasm/index.md

 :link: convert
 :link-type: doc

-Discover how to convert existing Panel applications to WASM.
+Discover how to convert existing Panel applications to WebAssembly.
 :::

 :::{grid-item-card} {octicon}`code;2.5em;sd-mr-1` Use from WASM